 The Number Group

 General – this command helps to choose how the values in a cell are displayed.
 This could be general, number, currency, the percentage among others.

 Accounting Number Format – use this command to set the alternate currency format you want for the selected cell.
-Open drop down button for more currencies.
+Open the drop-down button for more currencies.

-Percentage Style – use this command to apply the percentage format to selected cell(s).
+Percentage Style – use this command to apply the percentage format to the selected cell(s).